Chart Color Schemes

 Infrastructure

-Toodyay has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Toodyay has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-No infrastructure changes or major projects are expected in the area, as AreaSearch has identified zero such initiatives.
-Key projects previously considered include METRONET High Capacity Signalling Program, WA Police Satellite Technology Upgrade, Western Australia Agricultural Supply Chain Improvements, and South West Interconnected System Transformation.
+Local infrastructure projects, major developments, and urban planning initiatives play a significant role in shaping the performance of a region.
+AreaSearch has identified no projects that are expected to influence the local area.
+Key regional projects include the METRONET High Capacity Signalling Program, the WA Police Satellite Technology Upgrade, the Western Australia Agricultural Supply Chain Improvements, and the South West Interconnected System Transformation, with the most relevant ones detailed in the list below.

 Professional plan users can use the search below to filter and access additional projects.